 The Law Offices of Susan T. Perkins Esq. can help victims of Domestic Violence navigate the criminal justice system and we can also assist in getting out of relationships by filing divorce or custody actions in court.

-Rhode Island Domestic Violence Lawyer
+HIre a RI Domestic Violence Lawyer

 Like sex crimes or crimes against children, domestic violence carries a presumption of instant guilt.
 Prior to any formal trial or court appearance, you may be thought of as the black sheep of society.